parmeetbrar/weather_station_project/README.md

       - Virtual Environment:
       A self-contained Python environment that allows you to manage project-specific dependencies and isolate them from the system-wide Python installation.
 This helps ensure that your project's dependencies do not interfere with other projects or the system, providing a clean and controlled environment for your application

-5. Run the weather_station_main.py script using RaspberryPi IDE or weather_station.exe on the RaspberryPi to start the weather station.
+5. Run the weather_station_main.py script using RaspberryPi IDE or weather_station_main on the RaspberryPi to start the weather station.

 ## Hardware